kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 `(containers[?securityContext == null])` is a JMESPath expression filtering the `containers` array, selecting only the element where `securityContext` is `null`.
 This projection results in a new array that is passed to the descendant (`(len(@))` in this case).

-Finally `(len(@))` is reached, it's another JMESPath expression that computes the lenght of the array.
+Finally `(len(@))` is reached, it's another JMESPath expression that computes the length of the array.
 There's no more descendant at this point, we're of a leaf of the YAML tree, the array length we just computed is then compared against 0.

 If the comparison matches, the assertion will be considered valid, if not it will be considered failed.